 If you read vedic texts and other such works by sages,yogis etc.... you will come to know that every human has kundalini/shakti power in the base chakra and shiva at the top of the head.... which when united together by meditation/yoga etc gives the seeker enlightenment and many powers/siddhis etc and seeker comes to know that he/she is not the body but spirit/soul or whatever .... ....+inner self ....soul.... holy spirit inside....Jesus always said the kingdom of god is within....

-jesus loves all.... a dude who wanted to make others happy.... on the cross he even forgave those who were hurting him.... he didn't die on the cross....he is son of god .... he can't die.... god won't let his son die....have faith.... he was raised to heaven.... the kingdom of god is within..... it all makes sense if you think....he became christ....that was his rebirth.....masculine and feminine become one .... for more info check out what osho said about him and cross.... in the end no offense to anyone if you think jesus died on the cross and was raised again then good .... if you think he didn't good.... i just typed what i think....
+jesus loves all.... who wanted to make others happy.... on the cross he even forgave those who were hurting him.... he didn't die on the cross....he is son of god .... he can't die.... god won't let his son die....have faith.... he was raised to heaven.... the kingdom of god is within..... it all makes sense if you think....he became christ....that was his rebirth.....masculine and feminine become one ........ in the end no offense to anyone if you think jesus died on the cross and was raised to the heaven....again then good .... if you think he didn't good.... i just typed what i think....

 even the pope hat is of fish shaped, the reason is clear from the above pic....

 just as said in the beginning of life on earth the fish carried the vishnu and delivered his message to save the world.. the so called elected pope acts like the carrier of vishnu or his message

 Jesus looked at him and loved him.
 "One thing you lack," he said.
 "Go, sell everything you have and give to the poor, and you will have treasure in heaven.
 Then come, follow me."

 Why jesus in fish? draw your own conclusions...